Skip to main content

 “The Revisionist Western”

 One thing I feel is essential to establish upfront is that I don’t really see myself as a superfan of the western genre (though I am one of the eight people who actually saw Horizon in theaters, which some would say makes me a zealot).
 Like most genres, I enjoy a good one, but it’s not like musicals where I am actively campaigning for their revival (everyone please see Wicked in theaters this November).
-But I've noticed a lot of people discussing films like The Power of the Dog with this tone of gratitude that this movie “finally!” said certain things out loud when … these points of discussion have been on the table for a while, and they were phrased with more grace and sophistication.
+But I've noticed a lot of people discussing films like The Power of the Dog with this tone of gratitude that this movie “finally!” said certain things out loud when … these points have been on the table for a while, and they were phrased with more grace and sophistication.
 Given half a second, I can think of a few reasons why these details tend to get obscured.

 As I mentioned in my essay on Butch Cassidy and the Sundance Kid, the western genre has basically been on life-support since the days of old Hollywood—unlike the musical, which at least gets little spurts of reinvigoration every decade or so.
 Modern audiences are familiar with the basic signifiers of the genre through things like parody or homage, but they don’t really get to see the beast up close.
 This has allowed a lot of half-truths about the genre to mutate within the discourse, such that most modern movie goers tend to walk into the genre with certain expectations: that Westerns are uniformly dated or out of touch.